 To fully complete the ritual of Twilight Covening, you should arrive by dinner time on Friday and must plan to stay on site until Monday afternoon so that you don't miss your Clan's final meeting or the closing circle.

 We all go through many transitions in our lives, formal and informal, easeful and challenging.
-A major life transformation can be seen to have phases much like Butterflyís metamorphosis: Preparation, Letting Go of the Old/Dissolving, Inner Work/Reforming, and Breaking Out to the New.
-In this Clan we will take the opportunity to visualize and shape that process through creative self-expression - integrating magical tools such as writing, music, movement, and art-making.
-In doing so our personal transformation may also become fuel for healing ourselves, our communities, and the planet.
+In this Clan we will take the opportunity to visualize and shape a current life-transition using creative self-expression - integrating magical tools such as music, movement, Taketina, and art-making.
+These tools will especially help those who normally focus on their "left brain" (analyzing, thinking, planning), by developing and strengthen your right-brain skills.
+The tools will support your personal transitions, as well as your contributions to the community and the planet.
 This Clan is geared for people of all ages who are in any stage of a transition that involves your place in the world.

 Morwen Two Feathers, leader

 Yogis say that within the human body resides an entire ecosystem holding within in it fire, air, water and earth.
 Within our body an entire interior landscape exists.
 As we turn inward for the season of introspection let us delve deeper into our interior and find our own renewable resources within.
 Camels as a meditative focus provide inspiration for this task.
 Their ability to store fat in their humps that they can then synthesize into energy during times of scarcity calls to question – what can we store?
 Where do we go in times of scarcity?
 Where does our joy come from?
 What do we need to release to be present?
 Each clan time we will be physically active practicing yoga asanas.
 Pranayama (breathwork), chakra work, and meditation will also be tools we use to bring us deeper still.
 Camel is open to every BODY, but you should expect to sweat through physical activity.